BalbiL/G2-MG02-MLOps-Project/README.md

 * **Other hyperparameters** (batch size, epochs, etc.)

 To run the training workflow:
+1. Create a DagsHub account and note your **username** and **repository name**.
-1. Open the notebook in a suitable environment (Jupyter Notebook, Google Colab, Kaggle Notebooks, etc.).
+2. Open the notebook in a suitable environment (Jupyter Notebook, Google Colab, Kaggle Notebooks, etc.).
+3. Modify the `dagshub.init` line in the notebook by adding your dagshub username and the repository name
-2. Adjust any parameters you want to change.
+4. Adjust any parameters you want to change.
-3. Run the notebook cells sequentially.
+5. Run the notebook cells sequentially.

 ## **The Team**
 * **Arthur DELFOSSE** (arthur.delfosse@edu.ece.fr) - Project Lead